Legitzx/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_1.md

 ## Getting an invite link for our bot

-Now that we have created our bot on the Discord Develoment Portal, we can now get an invite link for our bot.
+Now that we have created our bot on the [Discord Develoment Portal](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications), we can get an invite link for our bot.
 This will allow us to invite our bot to Discord Servers.

-Navigate to the `OAuth2` tab on Discord Development Portal.
+Navigate to the `OAuth2` tab on the Discord Development Portal.
 This page allows us to setup permissions for our bot.
 To make things simple, we will just give our bot the `Administrator` permission.

 ![Discord Development Portal](../../../static/img/java-docs/build_your_first_bot/byfb_1/devportal_oauth2.png "Discord Development Portal")